themanyone/kickass/README.md

 # kickass

-A simple, modular and minimal .js framework consisting of optional components rewritten from scratch to leverage the power of modern browsers.
+A simple, modular, and minimal .js framework consisting of optional components rewritten from scratch to leverage the power of modern browsers.
 The goal for each component is to "do one thing and do it well."
 Include